lauqerm/ygoboarder/README.md

 * Activation indicator
 * Remove counter when go face-down
 * Cancel / Retry in manager
+* Remove all in deck (may need confirmation)
+* Keep uploaded card in online tab

 ### Large features
 * Hand zone